 |FRANKINCENSE VARIETY & BOTANICAL NAME||COUNTRY OF ORIGIN||BENEFITS OF ESSENTIAL OIL|

+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils.
 Though it is rare to experience severe side effects from using Frankincense essential oil, the following are possible symptoms of negative side effects: rashes and/or gastrointestinal distress, such as stomach pain, hyperacidity, and nausea.
 Those with bleeding disorders or those on anti-coagulant medications are warned that Frankincense has blood thinning effects that may increase their risk of irregular bleeding.

 As is the case with all essential oils, it is imperative to consult a medical practitioner before using Frankincense essential oil for therapeutic purposes.
 Pregnant women are strongly advised against using Frankincense essential oil, due to its emmenagogue properties, which may induce menstruation that can be hazardous for the fetus.
 Pregnant and nursing women who insist on using it are advised to first seek the medical guidance of a physician.
 The oil should always be stored in an area that is inaccessible to children.